Manuel-DominguezCBG/VCF-matcher/README.md

  ____________________________ END REPORT  _______________________________________
 ```
-This last case is an indicative of the vcf files represent different kind of test (eg. Myeloid_1.2 and genotyping).
-In this cirscuntances, even samples from the same patient will show 0 positions in common.
+This last case might indicative that the vcf files represent different kind of test (eg. Myeloid_1.2 and genotyping).
+In this circumstances, even samples from the same patient might show 0 positions in common.

-##  A small experiment to check if the methodology follows works
+##  A small experiment to check if the methodology followed works
-In a small experiment carried out with 40 samples from the same group of patients versus  X samples from different patients.
-I have been able to show how the fraction of sites with a common genotype ranges from 80 to 100%.
-In samples belonging to different patients, this value falls below 50%.

-After running the script with samples belonging to the same patient (matched samples) and samples from different patients (unmatched samples) I have compared the results in the following scatter plot.
-This shows the results of X pair-wise comparisons between 40 samples belonging to the same set of individuals (matched samples)  and X samples not belonging to the same individuals (unmatched samples).
-It can be seen how samples that belong to the same biological source present a higher proportion of positions with common genotypes (X-axis).
+This is a small experiment I have carried out to ensure that the results make sense.
+I have run the program with 20 pair-samples belonging to the same set of patients.
+E.g.

+Patient 1: Sample 1A and Sample 1B
+Patient 2: Sample 2A and Sample 2B
+…
+Patient 20: Sample 20A and Sample 20B.

+I have also run the script with samples from different biological source and the results I have got are show in the next plot:

 ![alt text](https://github.com/Manuel-DominguezCBG/VCF-matcher/blob/main/Images_slides_and_stuff_to_explain_the_application/download.png?raw=true)

+The scatter plot shows the relation between the proportion of position with common genotypes (axis X) vs. the total number of positions compared (axis Y).
+In red the pair-samples that belong to the same patient.
+In blue, the pair-samples that don´t belong to the same patient.
+It can be seen how the method distinguishes when two samples belong or not to the same patient.
+Samples from the same biological source show a significant higher proportion of positions with same genotype.
+In other words, two VCF files from the same person presents more common variants than samples from different persons.

+In general, the program works but there is also some examples to consider that might generate results easy to misinterpret such as a false negative (low proportion of positions with common genotype of samples that really belong to the same patient) due to the VCF files don’t cover the same genomic regions e.g same patient but different kind of test.

-The following documentation is not necessary to undertand and run the program.
-This is some explanation for learning porpouse to be read by my supervisor
+The following documentation is not necessary to understand and run the program.
+This is some explanation for learning purposes to be read by my supervisor.

 # How this project has been planned